 All init scripts can be started as the perforce user or the root user (except p4web, which must start initially as root).
 The application runs as the perforce user in any case.
-If the init scripts are configured as system services, they can also be called by the root user using the service command, as in this example to start p4d:
+If the init scripts are configured as system services (non-systemd distributions), they can also be called by the root user using the service command, as in this example to start p4d:

 '''

-service p4d_1_init start
+service p4d 1 init start

 '''